-Bespoke CO_2e conversion factors which are generated and are not listed in Guidelines to Defra/DECC's Greenhouse Gas Conversion Factors for Company Reporting8 shall be submitted with supporting information to inform future versions of the protocol.
+Bespoke CO_2e conversion factors which are generated and are not listed in BEIS's Greenhouse gas reporting: conversion factors8 shall be submitted with supporting information to inform future versions of the protocol.
 Submissions can be made via sms@trl.co.uk.

-Appendix C CO2e Resulting from the use of explosives
+Appendix C CO2e resulting from the use of explosives